 - Similarly, the Homeworld franchise consists of Homeworld (1999), Homeworld: Cataclysm (2000), Homeworld 2 (2003), and the prequel Homeworld: Deserts of Kharak (2016), originally announced as Homeworld: Shipbreakers.

 - Call of Duty had its fourth game named Call of Duty 4: Modern Warfare.
-Its sequels are named Modern Warfare 2 and Modern Warfare 3.
+Its sequels are named Call of Duty: Modern Warfare 2 and Call of Duty: Modern Warfare 3.
 Then there's Call of Duty: Black Ops, which went off on its own sequel-numbering scheme on top of being sequels to World at War.
 Everything else that's not Black Ops since then - Ghosts, Advanced Warfare, and Infinite Warfare - hasn't bothered with numbers because none of them follow on from another game's story.

 - The Gorky series began with Gorky 17 (also known as Odium), then Gorky Zero and then Gorky 02.

-- While officially titled simply Mortal Kombat, the 2011 reboot of the series is considered by developer Netherrealm Studios to be the ninth proper fighting game installment in the franchise, counting the earlier crossover game Mortal Kombat vs. DC Universe as the eighth.
+- While officially titled simply Mortal Kombat, the 2011 reboot of the series is considered by developer NeatherRealm Studio to be the ninth proper fighting game installment in the franchise, counting the earlier crossover game Mortal Kombat vs. DC Universe as the eighth.
 However, the sequel to it, which would be Mortal Kombat 10 under that numbering scheme, was briefly titled "Mortal Kombat 2" during the early planning process (or as Ed Boon jokingly put it, "Mortal Kombat 10: We Lost Count").
-And one could be easily forgiven for mistaking Deadly Alliance, Deception, and Armageddon for spin-offs instead of the fifth, sixth, and seventh entries in the main series respectively.
-The tenth game was eventually titled Mortal Kombat X (as in the letter "X", not ten).
+And one could be easily forgiven for mistaking Deadly Alliance, Deception, and Armageddon for spin-offs instead of the fifth, sixth, and seventh entries in the main series, respectively.
+The tenth game was eventually titled Mortal Kombat X (although, that's as in the letter "X", not the Roman numeral for ten).